mhmdkhmaisy/Aragon-RSPS-Launcher/replit.md

 - **Implementation**:
   - Character storage with AES-encrypted passwords (can be decrypted for client launch)
   - Encryption key: `ARAGON-LAUNCHER-SECRET-KEY-2025`
-  - Up to 3 saved characters per launcher installation
+  - Up to 10 saved characters per launcher installation
+  - Maximum 3 characters can have Quick Play enabled simultaneously
   - Each character has username, encrypted password, and Quick Play toggle
   - Passwords are decrypted in JavaScript before passing to client
   - Credentials passed to client using `-username:value -password:value` format (plain text)